-(Mark (⊠ One) QUARTERLY REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 QUINTERET REPORT FORSOMENT TO S For the quarterly period ended June 3 OR 70, =0=1 TRANSITION REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 transition period from to Commission File Number: 001-39 594 C T pruce Biosciences (E xact name of registrant as specified in i its charter) Delaware (State or other jurisdiction of 81-2154263 (LR.S.
-Employer incorporation or organization) uito C40 (I.K.S.
-Employer Identification No.) 2001 Junipero Serra Boulevard, S Daly City, California uite 640 94014 (Address of principal executive offices) (Zip Code) Registrant 's telephone number, including area co de: (415) 655-4168 Securities registered pursuant to Section 12(b) Title of each class Trading Symbol(s) Name of each exchange on which registere ad.
-Common Stock, par value \$0.0001 per share SPRB Nasdaq Global Select Market .u during the preceding 12 months (or for such shoements for the past 90 days.
-Yes \boxtimes No \square orter period that the registrant was require ed by Section 13 or 15(d) of the Securities Exchange ed to file such reports), and (2) has been subject to such ch filing · · · · · · · · · · · · · · · · · · · • • • ctive Data File required to be submitted pursuant to F ter period that the registrant was required to submit s filer, a non-accelerated filer, smaller reporting compr," "smaller reporting company," and "emerging grov Large accelerated filer \Box Accelerated filer Non-a ccelerated filer $oxed{\boxtimes}$ Smaller reporting company \boxtimes Emerging growth company \boxtimes new o If an emerging growth company, indicate by c r revised financial accounting standards provide at to use the extended transition period for complying large Act. \Box with any Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 2b-2 of the Exchange Act).
-Yes \square No \boxtimes As of August 4, 2021, the registrant had 23,37 7,517 shares of common stock, \$0.0001 par value per share, outstanding.

-Table of Contents
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from \\\\\\ to

+Commission File Number: 001-39594

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 2001 Junipero Serra Boulevard, Suite 640 Daly City, California (Address of principal executive offices) 81-2154263 (I.R.S.
+Employer Identification No.)

+94014 (Zip Code)

+Registrant's telephone number, including area code: (415) 655-4168

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share SPRB Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\Box$ No $\boxtimes$ As of May 10, 2022, the registrant had 23,492,873 shares of common stock, \$0.0001 par value per share, outstanding.

+Page

 SUMMARY OF RISKS ASSOCIATED WITH OUR BUSINESS

-Page

 PART I. FINANCIAL INFORMATION

 Item 1.
-Unaudited Condensed Financial Statements for the Three and Six Months Ended June 30, 2021 and 2020: 1
+Unaudited Condensed Financial Statements for the Three Months Ended Mach 31, 2022 and 2021; 1

 Condensed Balance Sheets 1

 Condensed Statements of Operations and Comprehensive Loss 2

 Condensed Statement of Stockholders' Equity 3

-Condensed Statement of Redeemable Convertible Preferred Stock and Stockholders' Deficit 4

-Condensed Statements of Cash Flows 5
+Condensed Statements of Cash Flows 4

-Notes to the Condensed Financial Statements 6
+Notes to the Unaudited Condensed Financial Statements 5

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 16

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 25

 Item 4.
 Controls and Procedures 26

 PART II.
 OTHER INFORMATION

 Item 1.
-Legal Proceedings 27
+Legal Proceedings 28

 Item 1A.
-Risk Factors 27
+Risk Factors 28

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds 74
+Unregistered Sales of Equity Securities and Use of Proceeds 75

 Item 3.
-Defaults Upon Senior Securities 74
+Defaults Upon Senior Securities 76

 Item 4.
-Mine Safety Disclosures 74
+Mine Safety Disclosures 76

 Item 5.
-Other Information 74
+Other Information 76

 Item 6.
-Exhibits 75
+Exhibits 77

-Signatures 76
+Signatures 79

+-